mbellitti/wikiart-classifier/README.md

+###TEST
+Idea is to classify images into different styles (cubism, Impressionism, etc )

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mbellitti/wikiart-classifier/edit/master/README.md) to maintain and preview the content for your website in Markdown files.